jkyuusai/jsonresume-theme-short/README.md

 The `index.js` is where all the compiliing of your theme, and neccessary edits will go.

 At the top, you can already see the Node.js `require` function being used with the dependencies.
-You can obviously add own dependencies, if you are planning on using a different templating system, you can remove it.
+You can obviously add your own dependencies.
+If you are planning on using a different templating system, you can remove it.

 The most important part of `index.js` is the `render` function.
 This is where all the compilation goes.
 This render function is expected to take a resume object (from a `resume.json`), and should return HTML.
 In this case, it is returning a compiled Handlebars document.
 If you removed the Handlebars dependency, you'll want to remove it and replace it with your own templating system compilation.

 Above the `return` line are css and template variables.
-Using the Node.js `fs` module, it reads first the `style.css` and the `resume.template`.
+Using the Node.js `fs` module, it first reads `style.css` and `resume.template`.

 ### resume.template